 I’m on a plane, on my way to Austin for SXSW and the Global Coworking Unconference, enjoying the great service onboard a United Airlines flight.
 One of the movies playing is The Artist, starring Jean Dujardin, a film you should absolutely watch.
 Being as biased as I am towards startups and entrepreneurship, I could not help think that there are plenty of lessons and similitudes between the life of the stars and those of entrepreneurs.
-Or maybe it is because I was reading The Four Steps to the Epiphany that I saw in it a metaphore of entrepreneurship.
+Or maybe it is because I was reading The Four Steps to the Epiphany that I saw in it a metaphor of entrepreneurship.

 You never know who’s gonna be who or where you are going to end

 Don’t treat those that are not yet somebody with disrespect.
 Even when I worked in public affairs this was a must.
 You never know where people are going to be at next.
 You cannot know everything about everybody, specially of those that you just met or haven’t had the time to get acquainted yet.
-Today’s trainnee, junior employee or young entrepreneur could be tomorrow’s big thing, not in the long time.
+Today’s trainee, junior employee or young entrepreneur could be tomorrow’s big thing, not in the long time.
 Treat everybody with respect no matter what their status is.
 Respect fosters relationships and collaboration

 Your network is always being built